aws/aws-lambda-builders/README.md

 * Go with Dep
 * Go with Mod

+In Addition to above workflows, AWS Lambda Builders also supports *Custom Workflows* through a Makefile.

 Lambda Builders is the brains behind the `sam build` command from [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli)

 ### Integrating with Lambda Builders